In some situations using donated eggs may be the best chance to have your own baby.

 Counselling for recipients of donor embryos is highly recommended.
-Bourn Hall has a choice of specialist counsellors available for you.
+Bourn Hall has a choice of specialist counsellors available to support you.

 You will be prescribed medication and asked to attend for some monitoring appointments that include ultrasound scans.
 These help us to decide the optimal timing for the donated embryo transfer.

 Following the thawing of donated frozen embryos, one or two can be transferred to your uterus through a narrow catheter passed through your cervix.
-This is the same method that would be used in any embryo transfer procedure.
+This is the same method used in any embryo transfer procedure.

 You’ll be able to take a pregnancy test about 15 days after embryo transfer.
-If this is positive, you can then attend the clinic for a pregnancy scan about 20 days later.
+If this is positive, you’ll need to attend one of our East of England clinics, which include Cambridge, Colchester and Norwich, for a pregnancy scan about 20 days later.